 Safety Camera Enforcement Officer

-To implement the strategy for casualty reduction, conduct enforcement using mobile and fixed camera systems either at sites and on routes shown to have problems with casualties from speed related road collisions, or at sites where speeding is considered to be an issue, and produce the evidential material necessary for the offences detected to be dealt with correctly.
+The role will predominately involve conducting enforcement using fixed and mobile camera systems, on routes and sites shown to have problems with casualties from speed related collisions, or at sites where speeding is considered to be an issue.
+As well as producing the evidential material necessary for any offences detected to be dealt with correctly.

 It is essential that applicants meet the following criteria:

 - Effective communication skills to deal with sensitive and confrontational issues and to present evidence relating to traffic offences in writing and before court

 - Experience of using computer systems and basic keyboard skills

 - Ability to work on own initiative with minimal supervision and to prioritise and manage own workload within given deadlines

 - Understanding of Health and Safety issues with regards to moving and handling equipment